rosh-eth/GA-JS-React-Node-Project-Front-End/README.md

 - Makes use of routes where appropriate

 ## Run Instructions
+- enter /ndis-search/ folder
+- npm install
-- React: npm run when in /ndis-search/ folder
+- npm run
-- Express: npx nodemon index.html in root folder

 ## Issues I ran into
 - Setting up backend was initially hard to remember